materialscloud-org/hubbard-koopmans-2022/Day3/exercise4/2_screening/wannier_222/README.md

-# Initial DFT and Wannier90 calculations, and interface with the KCW code.
+#  DFT and Wannier90 calculations on a 2x2x2 k-point grid, and interface with the KCW code.

 * DFT calculation
  1) Self-consistent field: